gvwilson/thirdbit/src/fiction/iffy/index.md

 "What kind o' work?"

 "Saints' work," Edson said.
-"Been a month since anyone was here, maybe more.
+"Been a couple o' months since anyone was here, maybe more.
 There's trees 'n' all to re-pot, a couple o' composters to turn over, pipes to check—th' bots could do it all,